JJaraM/blog-microservice-post/README.md

 ``
 --spring.profiles.active=dev
 ``

+* You will need to configure your IntelliJ to use [Lombok project](https://plugins.jetbrains.com/plugin/6317-lombok/versions).

 # About
 This is a web service that is used to feed my personal web site, and it's showing the post information.